• Skip to primary navigation

 Is Miso Soup Vegan?

 Traditional miso soup often contains fish-based ingredients like dashi, a Japanese stock made from fish flakes, and bonito flakes, which are also derived from fish.
 However, making a vegan version is a breeze!
-Simply use a vegetable broth in place of dashi and skip the bonito flakes.
+Simply use a vegetable broth instead of dashi and skip the bonito flakes.
 Always check the ingredient list on your miso paste to ensure it's vegan-friendly, and you're good to go.

 What does miso soup taste like?

 Miso soup has a unique, complex flavor profile that's both savory and a bit salty, often described as "umami," which is a fifth basic taste alongside sweet, sour, bitter, and salty.
-The miso paste itself can range from sweet and mild to salty and intense, depending on whether it's white, red, or another variety.
+The miso paste can range from sweet and mild to salty and intense, depending on whether it's white, red, or another variety.

 How to use miso paste?